 (d) On May 17, 2006, MPEL (Macau Peninsula) Limited, a subsidiary of the Company, entered into a conditional agreement to acquire a third development site located on the shoreline of Macau Peninsula near the current Macau Ferry Terminal or Macau Peninsula site.
 The acquisition was through the purchase of the entire issued share capital of a company holding title to the Macau Peninsula site.
 Dr. Stanley Ho was one of the directors but held no shares in such company.
 Dr. Stanley Ho is the father of Mr. Lawrence Ho, the Chairman of Melco until he resigned this position in March 2006.
 The title holding company holds the rights to the land lease of Macau Peninsula site which was approximately 6,480 square meters.
 The aggregate consideration was \$192,802, payable in cash, of which a deposit of \$12,853 was paid upon signing of the sale and purchase agreement, financed from Melco and Crown, equally.
-The targeted completion date of July 27, 2009 for the acquisition of the Macau Peninsula site passed and the acquisition agreement was refunded to the Company in December 2009.
+The targeted completion date of July 27, 2009 for the acquisition of the Macau Peninsula site passed and the acquisition agreement was terminated by the relevant parties on December 17, 2009.
+The deposit under the acquisition agreement was refunded to the Company in December 2009.